 If you are at high-risk for or have been diagnosed with heart disease, it is important to take action to prevent future problems with your heart.
 Your cardiologist or primary care doctor can write and sign a referral to the Cardiac Rehabilitation Department at Mercy Medical Center.
 We offer a comprehensive cardiac rehab program comprised of three phases:

 This is a structured exercise program consisting of one-hour sessions held three times each week.
-As an extension of the phase 2, these sessions guide the individual to exercise independently.
-This program provides patients with education, tools and an exercise program to support a healthy approach to exercise and lifestyle.
-The maintenance program is generally self-pay, but check with your health plan for coverage.
+As an extension of Phase 2, these sessions guide the individual to exercise independently.
+This program provides patients with education, tools, and an exercise program to support a healthy approach to exercise and lifestyle.
+The maintenance program is generally self-pay, but please check with your health plan for coverage.